-Teaching Assistantship (TAship) will be provided to a selected number of students from the second year onwards for a maximum of 5 years, subject to fulfillment of academic criteria and satisfactory research progress.
+Teaching Assistantship (TAship) will be provided to a selected number of students from the second year onwards for a maximum of 5 years, subject to fulfilment of academic criteria and satisfactory research progress.

 M.A.
-TAship: After the completion of two semesters, students will be provided a Master's TAship for the third and fourth semesters.
-At present this amount stands at ₹ 6000/- per month (Please note, this is open to revision)
+TAship: After completing two semesters, students will be provided a Master's TAship for the third and fourth semesters.
+At present, this amount stands at ₹ 6000/- per month (Please note, this is open to revision)